 Pro Tip:

-If you canโt pull yourself up just yet, scoot your feet back and lift your hips.
-This will make the exercise much easier, and you can work to move your legs out.
+If you can't pull yourself up just yet, scoot your feet back and lift your hips.
+This will make the exercise much easier, and you can gradually work your legs out as you build strength.

 For more information about improving your bicep day, read our full article.